practicalli/clojure-web-services/ring-compojure/create-a-webserver-with-ring/add-ring-dependency.md

 ---

 > ####Hint::Dependencies with Leiningen
-Read the [dependencies secion of the Leiningen documentation](https://github.com/technomancy/leiningen/blob/stable/doc/TUTORIAL.md#dependencies) to learn more about adding libraries.
+Read the [dependencies section of the Leiningen documentation](https://github.com/technomancy/leiningen/blob/stable/doc/TUTORIAL.md#dependencies) to learn more about adding libraries.

 ## Looking up Libraries & current versions
   Libraries created by the Clojure community can be found on [Clojars.org](https://clojars.org), an online repository similar to Maven Central.